Metapyziks/ASMCellSim/README.md

 Instruction Mnemonics
 ---------------------

+	PUSH {val}              - Push literal
     POP                     - Discard top of stack
-	PUSH {val}              - Push literal
-	COPY offset             - Push item in stack offset from the top
+	PEEK                    - Push a copy of item at top of stack COPY offset             - Push item in stack offset from the top

 	LLOD index		        - Push value from index in current block